 A small speck in the universe—it’s the feeling you get while paddling through the Norwegian fjords.
 While some areas might be best explored on a cruise, the incredible Geirangerfjord is accessible via kayaks and canoes.
 The Seven Sisters, The Suitor and The Bridal Veil are singled out as the must-visit sections of this particular fjord.
 It’s a really humbling experience to propel your craft amidst gigantic cliffs and waterfalls.
 Make sure to bring a camera and take several photo stops, because you’re going to want to remember these sights forever.

 With the thousands of islands that make up Greece, it’s not easy to pick a final destination.
+Crete for example is a fantastic place to visit, just rent a car from somewhere like e-mietwagenkreta and explore the island; you won’t be disappointed.
 We’re making a case for Northern Greece, particularly the region of Macedonia.
 It got its name from the ancient kingdom of Macedon, which was famous for being the home of Alexander the Great.
 Due to its association with “the greatest military commander in history”, Macedonia has an almost mythical-like status for some people even today, and it’s a frequent subject of artistic works.
 It brought forth feature films such as the 2004 film Alexander and this historical region is also the inspiration for the Slingo’s slot game King of Macedonia.
 The game features a backdrop, which is very similar to its real-world counterpart.
 Macedonia is probably best known for its rich history, but tourists come for the quaint villages, spectacular beaches, and towering cliffs as well.

 A sea kayaking tour in Halkidiki is a must, as you will get to see the stunning Vourvourou Bay.
 It is located in Sithonia, a smaller peninsula within the peninsula of Halkidiki, where there are nine secluded islands perfect for paddlers in search of serenity.
 Make sure to also stop by its largest island, Diaporos, where the ocean is always calm and kind to its visitors.